-In this month’s Clubhouse masterclass, Kathleen and I dove into passion projects with our bosses.
+In this month’s community masterclass, Kathleen and I dove into passion projects with our bosses.
 What is a passion project?
 How do you choose one?
 How do you follow through to completion?
 When do you know it’s time to give one up?

 We discussed all of this with our bosses, and more, and shared our own experiences of pursuing projects for pure personal fulfillment, and shared our hopes for projects we hope to do in the future.

 As creatives, many of us are multi-passionate, and where as we make money in our businesses doing one creative thing, that’s usually not the extent of our skillsets.
 Passion projects give us an outlet to explore other avenues of creativity for our own enjoyment.

 A passion project is a project you do for your own personal fulfillment.
 It’s more structured than a hobby, and could become more than just a project, but it begins with two goals: have fun, and have a finished product that brings you joy.

 TIP 1 – Pick a project with an end product that will bring you fulfillment, but also a project where you’ll enjoy the process as much as the outcome.

 A passion project has structure.
 You know what you’re here to create, so you have an end product in mind, but you’re also here to enjoy the process of reaching that end goal.